shrutiganesh2005/MIST-4610-Group-Project-2/README.md

 **Importance & Relevance:**

-**Health and Safety:** The map shows where more accidents happen, helping us find the dangerous spots so we can try to stop people from getting hurt or dying in car accidents.
+**Health and Safety:** This map identifies where accidents frequently occur, helping us prevent injuries and save lives by making those areas safer.

-**Roads and Planning:** This info helps figure out where we might need speed bumps or better streetlights to make roads safer.
+**Road Improvements:** The data helps us know where to add things like speed bumps or new streetlights to improve road safety.

-**Money Matters:** Car crashes cost a lot — in emergency help, medical bills, and when people can’t work.
-Understanding where crashes happen can help manage these costs.
+**Cost Savings:** Accidents are expensive due to medical and emergency costs.
+Knowing where they happen helps reduce these financial burdens.

-**People Power:** If people know where the most accidents are, they can work together to make their neighborhoods safer.
+**Community Action:** By seeing accident hotspots, communities can work together to push for safer streets in their areas.

-**Laws and Rules:** The government can make new traffic laws, like lower speed limits or better traffic lights, to make roads safer if they know where the most crashes are happening.
+**Policy Making:** With this information, the government can create better traffic laws to make driving safer, like adjusting speed limits or upgrading traffic signals.

 **Tie to the Dataset:**